Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Introduction

-Indeed, following this idea, the matching distance is defined as a supremum of the one-dimensional bottleneck distance, over the collection of all lines of positive slope in the parameter space, i.e., where $\hat m^L$ is a normalization term explained in \Cref{sec:background}.
-However, computing exactly this distance is not an easy task given the nature of its definition.
-As a first step towards an exact computation, several approximations of this distance have been provided for $2$-dimensional persistence modules \cite{Biasotti2010,Kerber2019}.
-The exact computation of the matching distance is currently only possible for $2$-dimensional modules \cite{Kerber-Lesnick-Oudot2018}, with recent computational improvements in terms of time complexity \cite{Bjerkevik2021}.
-These methods exploit the duality of points and lines in the plane.
+where $\hat m^L$ is a normalization term explained in \Cref{sec:background}.
+However, exactly computing this distance is not an easy task given the nature of its definition.
+As a first step towards an exact computation, several approximations of this distance have been provided for $2$-dimensional persistence modules \cite{BIASOTTI20111735,Cerri2020,kerber2020efficient}.

+While approximated computations can be very useful in practice, computing the exact value of the matching distance has its own merits.
+One of them is that it can distinguish modules for which the rank invariant is a complete invariant, such as rectangle decomposable modules, as the matching distance is a metric for the rank invariant \cite{BotnanLeboviciOudot2022}.

+Methods for the exact computation of the matching distance are currently only available for $2$-dimensional modules.
+One approach, carried out in \cite{ethier2023geometry, frosini2023}, is dedicated to smooth input data and is based on the concept of an extended Pareto grid.
+Another approach, carried out in \cite{Kerber-Lesnick-Oudot2018}, is dedicated to combinatorial input and is based on looking at lines as points in the dual plane.
+The paper \cite{Bjerkevik2021} presents improvements to this approach in terms of time complexity, still exploiting the point-line duality in the plane.

+In this paper, we streamline the computation of the matching distance for combinatorial input data in the primal plane.
+Our primary goal for this is to understand the role of lines with special slopes like diagonal, vertical, and horizontal lines.
+As a secondary goal, we aim to prove that the matching distance in the combinatorial setting is realized as a maximum.
+In doing so, we also re-interpret results from different papers using the primal plane as a reference.

-In this paper, we propose a method to compute the matching distance based on a refinement of the framework developed in \cite{Bapat2022}, in which we compute the rank invariant of a multi-persistence module from a finite set of critical parameter values.
+The present work is based on a refinement of the framework developed in \cite{Bapat2022}, in which we compute the rank invariant of a multi-persistence module from a finite set of critical parameter values.
 These critical parameter values capture all the changes in homology occurring throughout the multi-filtration.
 They may also be used to partition the set of positive lines in the parameter space into equivalence classes, where each equivalence class maintains the same birth and death ordering within the restricted module for all possible homology classes.